Unrivaled Brands Reports Fourth Quarter and Full Year 2022 Financial Results

-/EIN News/ -- SANTA ANA, Calif., April 10, 2023 (GLOBE NEWSWIRE) -- Unrivaled Brands, Inc. (OTCQB: UNRV) ("Unrivaled" or the "Company"), a cannabis company with operations throughout California, today reported financial results for the fourth quarter and year ended December 31, 2022.
+SANTA ANA, Calif., April 10, 2023 (GLOBE NEWSWIRE) -- Unrivaled Brands, Inc. UNRV ("Unrivaled" or the "Company"), a cannabis company with operations throughout California, today reported financial results for the fourth quarter and year ended December 31, 2022.

 Fourth Quarter 2022 Highlights